MorrowShore/Prism/README.md

 docker run -it -p 1935:1935 --name Prism -e TWITCH_URL="<twitch server>" -e TWITCH_KEY="<twitch key>" -e FACEBOOK_KEY="<facebook key>" -e YOUTUBE_KEY="<youtube key>" -e TROVO_KEY="<trovo key>" -e KICK_KEY="<kick key>" Prism
 ```

-If you're not going to stream to a specific platform, simply remove it from the prompt.
+If you're not going to stream to a specific platform,
+simply remove it from the prompt (along with the "-e" before it).

 * 7- In OBS' stream options, enter the following in the Server field:
 ```